-Teaching English to Speakers of Other Languages (TESOL) academic is uniquely placed at the interface of theory informed practice and practice informed theory in English Language Teaching (ELT).We are an independent knowledge dissemination and discussion organisation which links the work of academics and materials writers to applied linguistics students, teachers, trainers, trainees, decision-makers and other researchers through free at source YouTube talks.
+Teaching English to Speakers of Other Languages (TESOL) academic is uniquely placed at the interface of theory informed practice and practice informed theory.
+Our primary remit is to link academic research and scholarship to applied linguistics students, teachers, teacher educators, decision-makers, supporting organisations and other researchers through free at source YouTube talks.
 We also offer a range of services.

 Our talks are classified into three areas as follows:

 Keynotes: cutting-edge leaders in the field talk about their work.
 Our 2008-2010 collection include talks from J. Jenkins, M. Cortazzi, P. Nation, D. Little, A. Tsui, D. Nunan, A. Burns and K. Johnson.
-The latest Keynotes (11-13) include talks from A. Pennycook, V. Cook, R.Phillipson, T. Lynch, T. Rodgers, A. Holliday and M, McCarthy.
-Our most recent keynote is by Prof. Spada who talks about CLT and form focused instruction.
+Our Keynotes (11-13) include talks from A. Pennycook, V. Cook, R.Phillipson, T. Lynch, T. Rodgers, A. Holliday, M. McCarthy and N. Spada.

-Featured publications: We provide a carefully selected range of talks from authors who have recently published a TESOL-based text book or an EFL\ESL coursebook.
+Featured publications: We provide a carefully selected range of talks from authors who have recently published a TESOL-based text book or an EFL\ESL course book.
 CLICK HERE to find out about promoting with us.

-Site editor: Huw Jarvis
+Site founder and editor: Huw Jarvis

 Contact us: email@example.com

-Last updated: December, 2013
+Last updated: July, 2016